kordless/swarm-ghost/README.md

 Remember, you'll need to use the instance ID you found in the status output!

 #### Access Ghost
-Once again, check your Giant Swarm username:
+The **Makefile** should output your domain.
+If you like, you can build it manually.
+Start by checking your Giant Swarm username:

 	superman:shellinabox kord$ swarm info |grep user
 	Logged in as user:   kord